-So with my ‘minimalist’ equipment (I have graduated to a Canon DSLR, appropriately accessorized) and unwavering dedication, I have completed a handful of projects under the guise of my production entity Cranky Calico Productions.
+So with my ‘minimalist’ equipment and unwavering dedication, I have completed a handful of projects under the guise of my production entity Cranky Calico Productions.
 I cut my filmmaking teeth on the ultra low-budget short horror films Game followed by Ryan, a finalist in the 2008 Frederick 72-hour Film Festival.

 With my third film, I diverged from the horror genre to produce/direct the short documentary PUKER, the story of my good friend and once locally famous skater Tim “Puker” Whistler, who overcame devastating injury and addiction to rediscover the sport he loved and left 20 years ago.
-PUKER screened at five film festivals, was recognized with a silver award at JamFest in Louisiana, and has been welcomed with an extremely heart-warming response.
+PUKER screened at five film festivals in 2011, including the IndieGrits Film Festival, Maryland International Film Festival, Chagrin Documentary Film Festival, Utopia Film Festival, and was honored to be recognized with a silver award at JamFest.

-Trailers and clips from my film work, as well as random fun stuff, can be viewed at my Vimeo page by clicking the image below…
+Check out my reel, films, trailers, and random fun stuff at my Vimeo page by clicking the image below…

 In the immortal words of Puker, “The session was here.“